Camille Kostek Shows Off Curves In Blue Mini Dress And Thigh-High Boots On Instagram

 The island of home roots and family.
 An island of endless beauty and friendly people.
 A place where the dancing never stops and is always encouraged.
 If you can’t tell, I’m in my happy place ???? thank you @karinairby for sending me this tropical @moana_bikini just in time for my return trip to St. Thomas ????

 This isn’t the only blue bikini she’s posted on her Instagram.
-She posted a photo wearing one in a photo on August 2.
+She posted a photo wearing one on August 2.

 Kostek also seems to be a fan of the slicked-back hairstyle which compliments her bone structure and eyes.
 She has worn the same hairstyle on multiple occasions, including an appearance at the 2018 Sports Illustrated Swimsuit show during Miami Swim Week in July.